WFOEs have become a very popular way for businesses to expand to mainland China.

 Further, consider the knowledge needed - it might be a good idea to partner with a local or someone who knows and understands the Chinese markets.

-Finally, keep in mind that WFOEs are a relatively safe way for investors and entrepreneurs to run an overseas business as they will have limited liability.
+Finally, keep in mind that WFOEs is a relatively safe way for investors and entrepreneurs to run an overseas business as they will have limited liability.